stephin-gasper/works-cpt/README.md

 ## Dependency

-This plugin has optional dependency on [MetaBox](https://wordpress.org/plugins/meta-box/) which is used to display additional information for your work like website URL, tech stack, platform, github url, domain, featured image url( optional field, useful when hosting images separately)
+This plugin has optional dependency on [MetaBox](https://wordpress.org/plugins/meta-box/) which is used to display additional information for your work like website URL, tech stack highlights, tech stack, platform, organization, github url, domain, featured image url( optional field, useful when hosting images separately)

 ## Usage